 Most of us are in pursuit of something.
-Whether as entrepreneurs out on our own or within a big organization, we’re up to something—a work project, a self-improvement plan, a relationship goal.
+Whether as entrepreneurs out on our own or as an employee within a big organization, we have something to chase after—a work project, a self-improvement plan, a relationship goal.
 And when we’re in pursuit, things sometimes get in the way.

 We get into arguments with colleagues.
 We differ on our visions.
 The market changes and we have to adapt.
 Or we just burn out.

-Now instead of pursuing our passion, we’re out to solve our problem.
+Over time, the ‘problem’ becomes an actual problem, and now, instead of pursuing our passion, we’re out to solve that problem.

-This is what we casually call me, or myself.
+This is what we casually call “me” or “myself.”
 It is made up of our intellectual, philosophical and spiritual foundation.
-To check this cornerstone, we take some time alone and contemplate in solitude about what is holding us back.
-What do I really feel?
+To check this cornerstone of success, we must take some time alone and contemplate what is holding us back: What do I really feel?
 What do I really think?
 Often in the chaos of professional life, we forget to look inside.
-There are great insights inside all of us, if only we take the time to listen.
+There are great insights within all of us, if only we take the time to listen.
 Routines that strengthen and maintain the Me cornerstone include setting aside time in the morning to reflect on our mission and the mission of our business.

 The We cornerstone is made up of others.
-It is our relationships and our connection to friends, family and colleagues.
-To check this cornerstone, we think about the people around us.
-Do they pass through your mind undisturbed, or is there a reaction—anger, envy or annoyance?
-If there is anything that needs to be said, we say it and move on.
-Internalized annoyance can often spread and affect our Me cornerstone.
-We just can’t think straight.
+It is our relationships and connections to friends, family and colleagues.
+To check this cornerstone of success, we must think about the people around us.
+Do they pass through our mind undisturbed, or is there a negative reaction—anger, envy, annoyance?
+If there is anything that needs to be said, we must say it and move on.
+Internalized annoyance can spread and affect our Me cornerstone, preventing us from thinking straight.
 A simple chat can fix this.
-We can strengthen the We cornerstone by smiling, calling friends to see how they’re doing and checking in with employees or colleagues.
+We can further strengthen the We cornerstone of success by smiling, calling friends to see how they’re doing and checking in with employees or colleagues.

-This is the domain of action, where so many of us like to spend all of our time.
+This is the domain of action, where so many of us like to spend our time.
 But checking on this cornerstone is just as important as the rest.
-The Do cornerstone is not made up of fussing and busywork but of goal-directed, effective action aimed at improving our physical, financial and environmental condition.
-Our environmental condition includes the space around us.
-Is the office clean or cluttered?
+The Do cornerstone is not made up of fussing and busywork but of goal-directed, effective action aimed at improving our physical, financial and environmental conditions, which includes the space around us.
+Is the office tidy or cluttered?
 When was the last time you cleaned your car?
-A weak Do cornerstone shows up as bad health, debt and clutter.
-A strong Do cornerstone means that we are in shape, adding real value and keeping our spaces clean and pleasant.
+A weak Do cornerstone shows up as bad health, debt and mess, while a strong Do cornerstone means that we are in shape, adding real value to those around us and keeping our spaces neat and pleasant.

-Here is where we focus on the past and the future.
-Some problems are a result of spending too much time in this cornerstone, daydreaming or keeping records of our achievements without really achieving anything real.
-We check on this cornerstone by taking a step back and seeing where we are contributing to something bigger than our day-to-day work and ourselves.
-Some of the most difficult challenges come from a weak Be cornerstone.
-We lose our passion and our work appears meaningless.
-Routines that strengthen the Be cornerstone are simple and include keeping a calendar and a diary and maintaining a company or personal history.
+Here is where we focus on the past and future.
+Some problems are a result of spending too much time in this cornerstone, daydreaming or keeping records of our achievements without achieving anything real.
+We check on this cornerstone of success by taking a step back and seeing where we are contributing to something bigger than ourselves and our day-to-day work.
+Some of the most difficult challenges come from a weak Be cornerstone—times in which we lose our passion and our work appears meaningless.
+Routines that strengthen the Be cornerstone are simple, such as keeping a calendar and a diary and maintaining a company or personal history.